taskctl/taskctl/README.md

 - ``variables`` - task variables

 ### Pass CLI arguments to task
-Any command line arguments succeeding `--` are passed to each task via `.Args` variable or `ARGS` environment variable.
+Any command line arguments succeeding `--` are passed to each task via `.args` variable or `ARGS` environment variable.

 Given this definition:
 ```